-In 2014, the psychologist and therapist Mr. Andrus Kahn became the first Theravada monk in Estonian history.
+In 2014, the psychologist and therapist Dr. Andrus Kahn became the first Theravada monk in Estonian history.
 He was ordained as Venerable Ṭhitañāṇa, and the ordination took place at Wat Hatai Naresh Temple in the Kingdom of Thailand.
 Sri Lankan Asst.
 Prof. Dr. Ven.
 Walmoruwe Piyaratana from the Mahachulalongkornrajavidyalaya University (MCU) is his ācariya-teacher and the Abbot of the Wat Hatai Nares Temple in Thailand, Phramaha Kuruthavorndhammapimon, was his upajjhāya-preceptor.
-Since then, Venerable Ṭhitañāṇa has obtained a Master’s degree from MCU University and today preparing to defend his doctorate on kasiṇa meditation in this winter, 2019.
+Since then, Venerable Ṭhitañāṇa has obtained a Master’s degree from MCU University and doctoral degree on kasiṇa meditation in this winter, 2019.
 During his doctoral studies Ven. Ṭhitañāṇa worked as a visiting lecturer at the same university.
 Last year, Mr. Maarek Lind, ordained as Venerable Ṭhitamedha, joined the Estonian Theravada Sangha as a second Buddhist monk, and went also to study at the MCU University.

 Tipiṭaka Conferences and Dhamma Books